dboeckli/kbe-brewery-order-micro-service/README.md

 # SFG Beer Works - Brewery Microservices

-This project has a services of microservices for deployment via Docker Compose and Kubernetes and is one element of the KBE.
-See Gateway Project for Detailed description: https://github.com/dboeckli/kbe-brewery-gateway/blob/master/README.md
+This project has a services of microservices for deployment via Docker Compose and Kubernetes and is one element of the KBE See Gateway Project for Detailed description: https://github.com/dboeckli/kbe-brewery-gateway/blob/master/README.md